-In October of 2006, the Department of Youth Services of Massachusetts was chosen to participate in an initiative supported by the Annie E. Casey Foundation, known as the Juvenile Detention Alternative Initiative (JDAI).
-The overarching goal of JDAI is to reduce the Commnwealth’s reliance on secure pre-trial detention while at the same time strengthening the juvenile justice system and seeking systemic reform in areas as needed.
+In 2006, the Department of Youth Services of Massachusetts was selected to participate in an initiative supported by the Annie E. Casey Foundation, known as the Juvenile Detention Alternative Initiative (JDAI).
+The overarching goal of JDAI is to reduce the Commonwealth’s reliance on secure pre-trial detention while at the same time strengthening the juvenile justice system and seeking systemic reform in areas as needed.

-Following the principals of JDAI, and applying the eight core strategies of the initiative, Massachusetts has seen a reduction in the admissions to detention by 54% between 2007 and 2012 and a 68% reduction in beds in secure detention centers during that same time period.
+During a statewide downward trend in delinquency and following the principals of JDAI, Massachusetts has seen a reduction in the admissions to detention by 54% between 2007 and 2014 and a 52% reduction in beds in secure detention centers during that same time period.

 This information is provided by the Massachusetts Juvenile Detention Alternative Initiative.